Schlaefer/Saito/docs/api-v1.md

 All timestamps are ISO 8601 UTC.

-All text is raw with unencoded html entities unless mentioned otherwise.
+All text is raw with unencoded html entities unless mentioned otherwise (or explicitly delivered as `html`).

 #### Entries and Threads ####